E230 describes the eligibility standards for mailing at carrier route rates. It also describes combining multiple publications or editions.

 A complete, signed postage statement, using the correct USPS form or an approved facsimile, must accompany each mailing, supported by standardized documentation meeting the basic standards in P012.
 Documentation of postage is not required if each piece in the mailing is of identical weight and the pieces are separated when presented for acceptance by rate, by zone (including separation by In-County and Outside-County rates), and by entry discount (e.g., DDU and DSCF).
 Documentation of sequencing and of density standards under M050 must be submitted with each mailing.

-Preparation to qualify eligible pieces for carrier route rates is optional and is subject to M045, M220, or (nonletter-size mail only) M920, M930, or M940.
-Carrier route sort need not be done for all carrier routes in a 5-digit area.
-Specific rate eligibility is subject to these standards:
+[9-2-04] Preparation to qualify eligible pieces for carrier route rates is optional and need not be performed for all carrier routes in a 5-digit area.
+Carrier route rates apply to copies that are prepared in carrier route bundles of six or more addressed pieces each subject to these standards:

 Carrier route mail must be prepared in delivery sequence as follows: